Gorillas vs Chimpanzees – What’s the Difference & Similarities?

 When you want to trek either Gorillas or Chimpanzees, ensure they are habituated or tamed, any of these untamed can be dangerous.
 In our safari destinations, there are several groups of tamed Gorillas and Chimpanzees.

-Book a Gorilla trekking safari in Uganda, Rwanda or Congo to have an experience of a lifetime and learn more about the mountain Gorillas as well as the Lowland Gorillas.
-The playful chimpanzees can be seen in all of our safari destination but a perfect trek could be during Chimpanzee trekking in Uganda, Rwanda Chimpanzee trekking or in Tanzania.
+Book a Gorilla trekking safari in Uganda, Rwanda, or Congo to have an experience of a lifetime and learn more about the mountain Gorillas as well as the Lowland Gorillas.
+The playful chimpanzees can be seen in all of our safari destinations but a perfect trek could be during Chimpanzee trekking in Uganda, Rwanda Chimpanzee trekking, or Tanzania.